Our Guide To Being Self-Sufficient

 Save your seeds

-Saving seeds from the plants you grow will save you money and is pretty easy.
+Saving seeds from the plants you grow will save you money and is pretty easy to do.

-Tomato seeds can be dried on a window sill to use for use the following year.
+Tomato seeds can be dried on a window sill and used the following year.

 If you want to save them for longer then you’ll need to soak them for 24 hours before rinsing them well and drying them thoroughly.